-Magnolia Lodge is a care home which is registered to provide care (without nursing) for up to ten people with a learning disability and some with associated physical disabilities.
+Navara Lodge is a care home which is registered to provide care (without nursing) for up to eighteen older people.
 The home is a large detached building situated on the outskirts of Reading.
-There were nine people living in the home at the time of the inspection.
+There were seventeen people living in the home at the time of the inspection.